SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/create.md

 title: Create new project guide
 description: How to create a new project guide in SuperOffice
 author: SuperOffice RnD
-so.date: 02.23.2023
+date: 02.23.2023
-keywords: project, guide, workflow so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: project, guide, workflow
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 language: en
 ---